SansGuidon/bookmarks/README.md

 * [neogeofun](http://www.neogeofun.com/?s=metal+slug) - Play Retro SNK NeoGeo games online in your browser | neogeofun is a website let you play your favorite snk neogeo games in your web browser.
 * [neogeofun](http://www.neogeofun.com/?s=metal+slug) - Play Metal Slug in your browser
 * [Good Video Game Interface Screenshots](http://videogameinterfaces.com/) - The best collection of the most beautiful, exceptional and inspiring video game interfaces and screenshots.
+* [HowLongToBeat.com](https://howlongtobeat.com/#search1) - How long does it take to beat your favorite games?
+* [eShop Checker](http://eshop-checker.xyz/beta/#/) - Compare Nintendo Switch eShop price across zones for lowest price with daily update currency convertion.
+* [Nintendo eShop price comparator](https://eshop-prices.com/prices?currency=EUR) - Find the cheapest price for your favourite game, all prices are in Euro.

 ## Board games
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos